Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/LegalIdentities.md

 **Note**: The purpose of the server signature, is to validate the legal identity to other clients that have access to the server public keys.

 **Note**: Server keys may change over time.
-If a signature does not validate, make sure to get the most recent public key from the server and check signature again.
+If a new signature does not validate, make sure to get the most recent public key from the server and check signature again.

 Example: